Samsung/tizen-docs/docs/platform/developing/installing.md

 >
 > GBS and MIC are used as examples because they are mandatory development tools for Tizen developers.

-## Installing Development Tools in Ubuntu or Debian
+## Install development tools in Ubuntu or Debian

 To install a development tool in Ubuntu or Debian: